Fugnu-Games/Tresend/README.md

 # Tresend
-A wave based game where you fight different types of robots, there are 3 classes and cool sword mechanics
+A wave based game with cool sword mechanics